Gustav72/weather-app/README.md

 ### Overview

 This simple project utilizes the OpenWeatherMap API to search for current weather in a city of your choice with a free API key.
-Current temperature, weather icon, and wether description is displayed
+Current temperature, weather icon, and wether description is displayed.

 ![Screenshot of User Interface](./screenshot.png)